openshift/enhancements/enhancements/kubelet/virtualization-higher-workload-density.md

   swap traffic and swap utilization eviction metrics.

   * Pro
-    * Simpel mental model.
+    * Simple mental model.
 With memory only, memory eviction is used.
       With swap, swap eviction is used.
     * [LLN] applies, because all pods share the nodes memory
   * Con